Business Start-Up Training

 Click here to learn more about the Illinois SBDC at Bethel New Life.

 Click here to begin the Business Start-Up Training application

 FREQUENTLY ASKED QUESTIONS

 To enroll, applicants must meet a specific set of criteria.
 The criteria outlined below are the starting point for screening, but Bethel reserves the right to adjust these criteria as we determine the demand and capacity of the students to meet these criteria.
 They are as follows:

 - Applicants will designate in their application whether they are a start-up business (one year or less) or an emerging business (more than one year to 5 years old).
 Businesses that have been registered for more than 5 years old will not be eligible to participate

 - Have a credit check with a score of 500 or better.
-The threshold to receive a microloan on completion of the class from The Private Bank will normally require a score of at least 625.
+The threshold to receive a microloan on completion of the class from CIBC will normally require a score of at least 625.